itchio/butler/docs/steam-sync.md

   * `123456` is the Steam app id
   * `user/game` is the itch.io project, the same target you'd give to `butler push` but without a channel.
+The page URL, `user.itch.io/game`, works too.
     Channels are chosen per platform, see below.
 A target with a channel such as `user/game:windows` is rejected.

 A dry run prints the plan and stops: